YordanGeorgiev/qto/doc/md/features_doc.md

     }

 ### 5.5. select-tables web action
-An http-client could get the select of all the tables of a database to which the issue-tracker has connectivity to ( that is not only the one configured in the application layer )
+An http-client could get the select of all the tables of a database to which the qto has connectivity to ( that is not only the one configured in the application layer )

     <<web-host>>:<<web-port>>/<<database>>/select-tables

 #### 5.5.1. successful execution
-An http-client could get the select of all the tables of a database to which the issue-tracker has connectivity to
+An http-client could get the select of all the tables of a database to which the qto has connectivity to

     // 20180505205212